GiorgiaT91/NLA-Airline-Loyalty-Program_PowerBI-Analysis/README.md

 + Outlier handling: Identification and correction of **inconsistent** **values**, such as negative salaries, replaced with the average salary calculated by education level (Education).
 + Creation of derived fields: Generation of **new** **calculated** **columns** to enrich the analysis, such as "Salary Tier".
 + Missing Data Cleanup: Handling of **nulls** and incomplete attributes on master and behavioral variables, standardizing datasets.
 + Data normalization: Review and correction of decimal values on monetary columns (e.g., CLV), due to loss of decimal separators during import.
-Conversion of date fields to Date format.
+Conversion of date fields to Date format (e.g., Enrollment Date).

 ---